-You can set the enhanced security option by performing the following steps:
+You can enforce the SHA-384 for all digital signatures by performing the following steps:

-- 1. Run the Administration Tool by clicking Start > All Programs > BigFix > BigFix Administration Tool. . - 2.
+- 1. Run the Administration Tool by clicking Start > All Programs > BigFix > BigFix Administration Tool. - 2.
 Browse to the location of your site license (license.pvk) and click OK. - 3.
 Select the Security tab.
 The following window is displayed:

-BigFix Admini stration T ool × Masthead Mana agement System Opti ons Advanced Options Replication Encryption Security Clean Up Enhanced security is currently DISABLED SHA-256 downloads are currently OPTIONAL Enable Enhanced Security Enhanced Security requires SHA-256 for all digital signatures and TLS 1.2 for all HTTPS communication.
-Deployment must be completely upgraded to 9.1 or later.
-Note: Server services will be restarted. r all or Require SHA-256 Downloads When SHA-256 Downloads are required, 9.1 or later components will no longer process action downloads which only specify a SHA-1 hash.
-Oł (Cance I A apply
+BigFix Administration Tool × Masthead Management System Op tions Advanced Options Replication Encryption Security Clean Up SHA-384 signatures are currently OPTIONAL SHA-256 downloads are currently OPTIONAL TLS 1.3 is currently OPTIONAL Require SHA-384 Signatures Require SHA-384 for all digital signatures.
+Deployment must be completely upgraded to 11.0 or later.
+Note: Server services will be restarted.
+This operation might take several minutes during which the server will be unavailable.
+Require SHA-256 Downloads When SHA-256 Downloads are required, 9.1 or later components will no longer process action downloads which only specify a SHA-1 hash.
+Require TLS 1.3 Require TLS 1.3 for all HTTPS communication.
+Note: Server services will be restarted.
+After requiring SHA-384 signatures, open actions submitted before upgrading to version 11 and targeting selected devices will need to be retaken.
+OK Cancel Apply